cliffeby/DuckpinV001/README.md

 The Sherman automatic pinsetter was developed in 1953 and the company ceased operation in 1973.
 Existing operators are forced to cannibalize pinsetter parts from the bowling houses that close, often buying the machines and putting them into storage to use for spare parts.
 The lack of new pinsetters is a significant cause of the decline of duckpin bowling.
 #### _CCC Duckpins_ #
 There are four clubs in the Washington-Metro area that have duckpin facilities on the premises – Congressional, Chevy Chase, Kenwood, and Columbia.
-Congressional’ s pinsetters were installed in 1961 and have been maintained by [Ken Palmer](http://www.dpbatour.com/profile_palmer-kenny.htm) , its bowling professional, for the past 2x years.
-A good inventory of spare parts is the key to its continued reliable operation.
+Congressional’ s pinsetters were installed in 1961 and have been maintained by [Ken Palmer](http://www.dpbatour.com/profile_palmer-kenny.htm) , its bowling professional, for the past 30 years.
+His experience and a good inventory of spare parts is the key to its continued reliable operation.
 CCC does not have an auto-scorekeeper.
 Prior to 1961, the pins were manually reset by golf caddies.
 At CCC, duckpin bowling is a winter sport.
 ### _Player/User Requests_
 In addition to lighting the Lucite numbers, there was a request to indicate the number of balls used during each frame.
 If the ball can be reliably detected, a seven-segment LED display can be controlled by the RPI to indicate state.